Exploring Alpha Falls at McConnells Mill State Park

 Spend some time exploring and photographing at the base of the falls.

-From here, continue down the creek bed to a small beach on Slippery Rock Creek, or retrace your steps back to the North Country Trail to continue the hike.
+From here, continue down the creek bed to a small beach on Slippery Rock Creek, or retrace your steps back to the North Country Trail to continue hiking other trails in McConnells Mill.

 Alternative Routes